lingfeishengtian/ContestWebsite/README.md

 - The security is ok for now, but can be reconsidered
 - The method of returning html data is not ideal and should be redesigned
-- Fix spelling errors, html errors, and minor details (for example, extrraneous commmas in the team page if there are less than 3 team members)
+- Fix spelling errors, html errors, and minor details
 - Add more configuration options that would allow for configurations of the scoreboard and what information can be released
 - Tighter integration with PC^2 (maybe starting the PC^2 timer automatically) (maybe display countdown to contest end on the website)
 - Update the admin page to be able to edit configurations (possibly restrict admin to only a single session)
-- Add a contest timer to the admin page
-- Add a log off button
 - Form Validation

 # Usage